Dodger Stadium to organize baseball, with surfing and cricket outside Los Angeles at 2028 Olympic Games - ExBulletin

 Dodger Stadium to organize baseball, with surfing and cricket outside Los Angeles at 2028 Olympic Games

-Los Angeles (AP) The Olympic Games in Los Angeles In 2028, baseball will contain in Dodger Stadium in his return to the …
+US Army Capt.
+Matt Smith, left, world -class athlete program, competes in lightweight four rowing in the 2004 Olympic Games in Athens, Greece.

-Los Angeles (AP) The Olympic Games in Los Angeles 2028 will contain baseball in Dodger Stadium in his return to the program with surfing and cricket outside the city held out as part of an updated location plan that was released by the organizing committee on Tuesday.
+(AP) The Olympic Games in Los Angeles from 2028 will contain baseball in Dodger Stadium in his return to the program with surfing and cricket outside the city held as part of an updated location plan that was released on Tuesday by the organizing committee.

 Surfing will be in Trestles Beach, a renowned collection of surf spots between North -San Diego County and Zuid -San Clemente in Orange County, about an hour's drive south of the center of Los Angeles.
 It used to organize a World Surfing League competition and attracts around 2.5 million visitors every year.